corewall/corelyzer/README.md

 ### Building Corelyzer on Linux

-At present, Corelyzer can be built and run on Ubuntu 18.04.4 "Bionic Beaver" with Linux kernel version 5.3.0-28-generic.
+Corelyzer builds and runs successfully on Ubuntu LTS 18.04.4 "Bionic Beaver" and 20.04.1 "Focal Fossa".

-Note that Corelyzer **will not run** against kernel versions 5.4+, it crashes at launch.
+It **should** work in other distributions and versions.
+Add an Issue if you run into trouble, and we'll try to help.

+**NOTE**: Corelyzer is known to crash when launched on Ubuntu virtual machines with kernel version 5.4+.
+This can be resolved by disabling hardware acceleration in the VM.

 On Linux, no pre-built SceneGraph library is provided.